AriFordsham/GHCWiki/Functional-dependencies/Evidenced-Functional-Dependencies.md

     FSubtbc b (S c') = S (FSubtbc b c')
 ```

 For the last TF `FSubtbc`, I've been faithful to the FunDep version by relying on a type equal match.
 I've not represented the `c ~ S c'` type improvement explicitly, but just built a parameter `(S c')` directly.
-It seems to work
+It seems to work.

+For a more mechanistic translation of `{-# OVERLAPPABLE #-}`, https://arxiv.org/pdf/1706.09715.pdf has "closed type classes" which work analogously to closed type families.
+This works only for closed world, not open world overlapping, however.

+@Ericson2314 doesn't know whether that is enough for idiomatic `{-# OVERLAPS #-}`.
+If not, perhaps we'll need to generalize the total ordering of closed type families to a partial ordereing.
+We'll also have to be much more careful with cross-module overlapping instances today about consistency, as the soundness of the type system is at stake.
+In particular, it might be possible only have the `{-# OVERLAPPING #-}`, rather than `{-# OVERLAPPABLE #-}` instance in the upstream module, unless they agree w.r.t all fun deps.